near/NEPs/specs/RuntimeSpec/Preparation.md

 artifacts in the account’s storage.

 Functions exported from the contract module may then be invoked through the mechanisms provided by the protocol.
-To common ways to call a function is by submitting a function call action onto chain or via a cross-contract call.
+Two common ways to call a function is by submitting a function call action onto the chain or via a cross-contract call.

 Most of the errors that have occurred as part of validation, instrumentation, compilation, etc. are saved and reported when a `FunctionCallAction` is submitted.
 Deployment itself may only report